git-developer/marvyn/opt/docker/marvyn/README.md

 ### Autorip
 * Insert a Blu-ray, DVD or Audio CD into your drive.

-When autorip is enabled (disabled by default), the disc will be automatically ripped to your output directory.
-Copy protection will be removed.
+When autorip is enabled (disabled by default), MARVYN will automatically rip the disc to your output directory, remove copy protection and tag audio files.
-Audio files will be tagged properly.
-If mail notification is enabled (disabled by default), a mail with a log file will be sent on finish.
+If mail notification is enabled (disabled by default), MARVYN will send a mail with a log file on finish.

 ### Video Disc Conversion
 * `bin/transcode-disc-directory <path-to-directory>`

 The directory must contain a BD or DVD structure (i.e. `VIDEO_TS` or `BDMV`).
-All videos will be converted to the configured target format (default: h.264) containing a single language (default: german) and written to the output directory as separate files.
+All videos will be converted to the configured target format (default: h.264) containing a single language (default: German) and written to the output directory as separate files.
 Video conversion uses hardware transcoding.

 ### Audio Conversion